gflorez97/dataProcesses2019/docs/index.md

 )
 ```

-A grid parameter is also used used for each technique to optimize the parameters each machine learning technique uses.
+A grid parameter is also used for each technique to optimize the parameters each machine learning technique uses.
 For example, for the K-nearest neighbors we need to find the optimal value for `k`, so we will do the following to try different values:

 ```r